ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Code
    * Language Code
 3. Responds with the Document Category Code and Language Code for the Document Category created successfully
-1. Respond to the source with the appropriate message.
+1. Responds to the source with the appropriate message.
-1. In case of Exceptions, system should trigger relevant error messages
+1. In case of Exceptions, system triggers relevant error messages

 #### B. Update and Delete a Document Category in the Document Category Masterdata DB